Hoodini231/Ambulance-Daily-Auto-Text-report-generator/README.md

 # Automated report system for Ambulance sitreps
-**Goal of the project:** To output a formatted textual report based on data recieved from ambulances
+**Goal of the project:** To output a formatted textual report based on data recieved from ambulance teams

 **Context of the project:** For my national service I was tasked to report on the daily situation of a few ambulance bases across Singapore.
 Feeling that the task was extremely repetitive, I decided to automate the process.